 Two kinds of strangler fig grow along Ourimbah Creek: the small-leafed fig Ficus obliqua that grows on rocks and trees, and the rusty fig F. rubiginosa that is more usually confined to rocks.
-Our problem is how to get them to regenerate into the big trees that support epiphytic orchids, ferns and interlacing lianas - how to revive their key role that they once had here as an ecosystem of mutually-dependent species.
+The problem is how to get them to regenerate into the big trees that support epiphytic orchids, ferns and interlacing lianas - how to revive their key role that they once had here as an ecosystem of mutually-dependent species.

 Strangler fig seedlings usually germinate in trees.
-The one below germinated in the rotten base of a branch which had broken from a Sydney blue gum (Eucalyptus saligna) about 20 m up.
+The one pictured below germinated in the rotten base of a branch which had broken from a Sydney blue gum (Eucalyptus saligna) about 20 m up.
 After existing several years as an epiphyte, it sent out aerial roots that eventually reached the ground.
 Once that happened, the seedling grew many more roots that encircled the tree.
 Already, these roots have begun to join up and will eventually form a solid trunk around the original tree.
 The stage shown here may be thirty or so years after the original seed germinated.

 Years into the future, this fig tree will have a huge canopy that will be host to many other plants and animals.
 Not a tree for the average back garden, perhaps, but a great home for native fauna.

 The main thing to bear in mind when strangler figs are grown in a nursery is that their long naked roots are vulnerable to drying out.
 However, if they are protected and surrounded by a humid atmosphere, these aerial roots keep growing steadily downwards.
 The longer they are allowed grow, the higher up in a host tree the plant can be attached.
 That enables the lower ends of the roots to access moisture and nutrients in the ground, and the plant can grow rapidly.
 Once they attain this stage, with roots in the ground, strangler figs are remarkably resistant to drought.